ray-project/ray/doc/examples/tips-for-first-time.rst

 All the results reported in this page were obtained on a 13-inches MacBook Pro with a 2.7 GHz Core i7 CPU and 16GB of RAM.
 While ``ray.init()`` automatically detects the number of cores when it runs on a single machine, to reduce the variability of the results you observe on your machine when running the code below, here we specify num_cpus = 4, i.e., a machine with 4 CPUs.

 Since each task requests by default one CPU, this setting allows us to execute up to four tasks in parallel.
-As a result, our Ray system consists of one driver executing the program, and up to four workers running remote tasks or actors,
+As a result, our Ray system consists of one driver executing the program, and up to four workers running remote tasks or actors.

 Tip 1: Delay ray.get()
 ----------------------

 With Ray, the invocation of every remote operation (e.g., task, actor method) is asynchronous.
-This means that the operation returns immediately a promise/future, which is essentially an identifier (ID) of the operation’s result.
-This is key to achieve parallelism, as it allows the driver program to launch multiple operations in parallel.
+This means that the operation immediately returns a promise/future, which is essentially an identifier (ID) of the operation’s result.
+This is key to achieving parallelism, as it allows the driver program to launch multiple operations in parallel.
 To get the actual results, the programmer needs to call ``ray.get()`` on the IDs of the results.
 This call blocks until the results are available.
 As a side effect, this operation also blocks the driver program from invoking other operations, which can hurt parallelism.

 Unfortunately, it is quite natural for a new Ray user to inadvertently use ``ray.get()``.
 To illustrate this point, consider the following simple Python code which call the ``do_some_work()`` function four times, where each invocation takes around 1 sec: